DjCrqss/Woot-verlay/README.md

 Unfortunately, due to the way web security works, I would have to purchase and distribute a digital certificate to allow you to connect to the server.
 This is not something I can afford to do, so you will have to download this repository.
 Above the code, click on the green 'Code' button, then click 'Download ZIP'.
 Extract the files and double-click on the html file.

-When launching Woot-verlay client, make sure to press 'Yes' on the first popup.
+When launching the Woot-verlay client, make sure to press 'Yes' on the first popup.
 Go into your system tray (bottom right) and right-click on Wootverlay, it should now show your local IP.
 On another device, open the [site](https://djcrqss.github.io/Woot-verlay/index.html) and in the toolbar at the top, click on the WiFi icon and enter the IP then press connect.
 It will take a few seconds, but after a while, try pressing a key on your keyboard and it should show up on the site!